News

 HISTORY MAKERS MAKE HISTORY

 “Today is tomorrow’s history, so make it a good one!” is the motto readers will always find on the Mr. Local History website.
-The motto is a reminder that each and every day, all of us “make history” through the actions we take or the decisions we make.
+The motto is a reminder that every day, all of us “make history” through the actions we take or the decisions we make.

 History Makers Debut at the Festival of Trees

-History Makers from Ridge High School making a difference at the Festival of Trees in Basking Ridge.
+History Makers from Ridge High School are making a difference at the Festival of Trees in Basking Ridge.

 History Makers Deliver at Tree Lighting Event